 Calling all homeschool artists, scribblers, painters, colorists, daubers, and illuminators: this week is Color Our Collections Week!
-Dozens of leading museums and libraries around the world are posting beautiful black-and-white engravings, woodcuts, and illustrations from their collections that you can color to your heart’s content.
+Dozens of leading museums and libraries around the world are posting beautiful black-and-white engravings, woodcuts, and illustrations from their rare book collections that you can color to your heart’s content.

 Color Our Collections Week is a fun, creative, educational, international project that was started by the library of the New York Academy of Medicine, and it now involves more than a hundred major libraries and museums around the world.
 These institutions have scanned historic black-and-white images from their collections of rare books and have assembled these images into coloring booklets that you and your students can illuminate as you see fit.

 You can find a complete listing of all the available coloring books on the New York Academy of Medicine’s website:

 These wonderful free booklets include everything from science to Shakespeare, architecture to medieval art, natural history to engineering, and much more.
 There are enough pages available for you to download a year’s worth of coloring opportunities for your young artists.
 And they are not only fun, they are full of educational value as well.
 Don’t miss this great opportunity for creativity and learning.

 What artistic discoveries have you made in your homeschool this week? 😊

 ❡ When in doubt, go to the library: This is one of our regular Homeschool Books & Libraries posts.
 Add your name to our weekly mailing list (riverhouses.org/newsletter) and get great homeschool teaching ideas delivered right to your mailbox all through the year. 📚